Updated July 6, 2023

 Introduction to LTRIM() in SQL

-The Structured Query Language (SQL) comes with the privilege of string functions, which are used chiefly for manipulating the strings and LTRIM() is an SQL inbuilt string function which is used to remove the presence of any leading spaces or empty spaces from the left-hand side in a string and also the LTRIM() function can be used to remove specified characters or substring from the left-hand side of the given string.
+The Structured Query Language (SQL) comes with the privilege of string functions, which are used chiefly for manipulating the strings, and LTRIM() is an SQL inbuilt string function that is used to remove the presence of any leading spaces or empty spaces from the left-hand side in a string and also the LTRIM() function can be used to remove specified characters or substring from the left-hand side of the given string.

 In the above syntax, the ‘string’ can be a variable or column or literal string or a character expression from which the empty spaces or characters are trimmed from the left-hand side.

-How LTRIM() Function works in SQL?
+How does the LTRIM() function works in SQL?

 Examples of LTRIM() in SQL